CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

 Filtering
 ==============================================================================
-The UKF proceeds as a standard Kalman filter with a simple for loop.
+The UKF proceeds as a standard Kalman filter with a for loop.

 .. code-block:: default

     for n in range(1, model.N):
         # propagation